-Step 3 - Wired or Wireless programming device:
+Step 3 - Wireless or Cabled programming device:

-You need to choose between a wired mini Pro/Hi Pro or a wireless programming device?
-The second link at the top of this thread will help you choose a programming device (wired or wireless) to program your hearing aids.
+You need to choose between a wireless programming device or a cabled programming device (mini Pro/Hi Pro)?
+The second link at the top of this thread will help you choose a programming device (wireless or cabled) to program your hearing aids.

 Step 4 - Extra Gear (Cables, Flex Strips, etc) for a wired programming device:

-If you chose wired over wireless Click a link at the top of this thread to help you find a place to purchase programming cables, flex strips, or pills.
+If you chose cabled over wireless Click a link at the top of this thread to help you find a place to purchase programming cables, flex strips, or pills.